viamrobotics/docs/docs/tutorials/custom-base-dog.md

 ### Configure the camera

-Configure the ribbon camera on the dog as a `webcam`, following the [Configure a Camera](/components/camera/configure-a-camera/) tutorial.
+Configure the ribbon camera on the dog as a `webcam` following our [webcam documentation](/components/camera/webcam).

 ## Start the servers